Ense00/Ense00/README.md

 I'm new.

-I'm actually learning about Git, GitHub and VScode.
+I'm actually learning about Git, GitHub and Visual Studio

 My next steps:
 1. Learn C++
+2. Learn C#
-2. Improve my English
+4. Improve my English
-3. Learn Japanese
+5. Learn Japanese

 I'm doing this like a hobby.

-I create a blog to record my progress :)